 The local library I used to visit as a young child has recently closed down, prompting me to contemplate the many positive experiences I’ve had at libraries throughout the world.

-Kents Moat Library was a tiny but vital community hub at the Poolway Shopping Centre, a relatively deprived area in Birmingham.
-The Poolway is now set for regeneration without a local library.
+Kents Moat Library was a tiny but vital community hub at the Poolway Shopping Centre which is now set for regeneration without it.

 My favourite library in the world is the New York Public Library.
 But the one in the most atmospheric location has got to be Leabharlann Oilean Chleire, the tiny library on Cape Clear Island, Ireland’s southernmost inhabited spot.
 Housed in a prefab building, it’s situated beneath the ruins of a 12th century church with spectacular views of the harbour.
 I came across it during the International Storytelling Festival on the island last year.